 - Become familiar with instructional strategies for teaching dance.

 - Participate in many dance activities that are inclusive and fun.

 - Become aware of the types of music and dance steps you could use in a dance unit.

 - Identify where and how to access songs and dances to promote the ongoing support of the dance experience.

 PE2theMax Professional Development – Online Course

 Need to get your Professional Development Credits approved by administration?
-Click on and download this FREE course description for Administrator Approval: https://pe2themax.com/wp-content/uploads/woocommerce_uploads/2020/05/Online-PD-Course-57iyj9.pdf
+Email me at email@example.com to request your FREE course description for Administrator Approval and to ask for any other information you may need.

 Course: Researching and Implementing New, Physical Education Games and Teaching Strategies to Maximize Skills, Participation, Teamwork, and Fun

 Course Dates: Ongoing